hellerbarde/linuxdays-spotlight-fall2016/05-why-cli-tools.md

 ### Consistency

-CLI is tried and true
+- Bash is tried and true

 ###
 <!-- Picture of Word 30 years ago.-->